 Working at a law firm at that point.
 We knew we were having children, so we wondered, Who’s going to be the parent if both of us are not here?
 One of us has got to be the parent here and raise the kid for both of us.

 So, I quit work and went from being a paralegal to being a stay-at-home mom.
-We knew there would be some rough times financially because my paycheck’s gone, my insurance is gone.
+We knew there would be some rough times financially because my paycheck was gone, my insurance is gone.
 Fortunately, we had insurance when we had Amy, but we didn’t have insurance when I had Lauren.
 She was cash on the barrel of a planned C-section because the insurance wouldn’t cover me.

 Long story short, we ate a lot of burritos, we didn’t go anywhere.
 We didn’t drink any wine.
-But we just fine.
+But we were just fine.
 The girls knew their daddy worked and was gone a lot, and that was okay.
 When he’s home, it was great.
 And when he was gone, we were still great.

 How did you keep in touch with Jim before cell phones?